Vault

 Quote size

-where is the initial margin ratio.
+where is the initial margin ratio and controls skew intensity.

 Bid price